Auckland man thought to have ruptured meniscus after crashing Lime scooter which locked up

 Ansari tried to walk off his injury but had horrendous pain in his left knee and was forced to take the day off work and visit the hospital.

-Following a series of tests, the doctors came back to him and revealed they suspected he had ruptured the meniscus in his knee.
+Following a series of tests, the doctors revealed they suspected he had ruptured the meniscus in his knee.

-"I haven't been to work for three days … at home I'm walking with crutches and looking forward to today I can walk a bit better," he said.
+"I haven't been to work for three days … at home I'm walking with crutches and looking forward to the day I can walk a bit better," he said.

 "It was pretty frightening, having it lock up all of a sudden when you're not expecting that to happen ... it could have been worse and I feel lucky."